 Watershed Sciences, Inc. has collected Light Detection and Ranging (LiDAR) data of the Klamath Study Area for the Oregon Department of Geology and Mineral Industries (DOGAMI).
 The area of interest (AOI) totals 1,054 square miles (674,756 acres) and the total area flown (TAF) covers 1,083 square miles (692,999 acres).
 The TAF acreage is greater than the original AOI acreage due to buffering and flight planning optimization (Figure 1.1 below).
-This report will be amended to reflect new data and cumulative statistics for the overall LiDAR survey with every delivery.
+This report has been amended to reflect new data and cumulative statistics for each data delivery and now encompasses the entire study area.
 DOGAMI data are delivered in OGIC (HARN): Projection: Oregon Statewide Lambert Conformal Conic; horizontal and vertical datum: NAD83 (HARN)/NAVD88 (Geoid03); units: International Feet.